 are missing, what support you need.
 You can’t run a marathon on a broken leg.
 You need people to help you.
 People are often ashamed to ask for help.
 Macho men and capable women don’t need help, right?
 Wrong!
 Everyone needs help at one time or another and stopping alcohol is very difficult to do alone.

 Club Soda is an awesome tool for online support.
 If you are afraid to post, start small.
 If you are responding to others’ posts, remember not to shame the person posting, eg. “You shouldn’t be drinking”; “Think of your children”.
 Also, joking or making fun of posts can add to the poster’s shame.
 Sometimes what seems funny to us, may make someone else feel bad about themselves.
 Most people who know they have a drink problem are already self-critical in the extreme.
 We don’t need to add to that.
 Face-to-face meetups and recovery groups are also a great way to feel like you belong, that you are not a failure, but a courageous person, one of countless people working to change their life for the better.
 This may be a small group of sober friends, it may be an organised recovery group, it may be professional addiction counselling, detox or a rehab.
 If your current tools and level of help aren’t enough for you, take it up a notch!
 If you have a cold, you just need a couple of days rest, but if you have pneumonia, you see a doctor, right?

 MOST IMPORTANT, stop that negative self-talk.
 Talk to yourself as a friend, not an enemy, as someone who deserves to live a happy, healthy life.
 Even if you don’t believe it at first, ACT as if you do.
-Feelings of failure and shame can keep us trapped in the vicious cycle of drinking, then feeling guilt and shame that we numb by drinking again.
+Feelings of failure and shame can keep us trapped in the vicious cycle of drinking, then feeling guilt at our intake of alcohol and shame that we numb by drinking again.